qor/qor/example/tutorial/bookstore/README.md

 fresh is not necessary to use qor, but it will make your life easier when playing with the tutorial: it monitors for file changes and automatically recompiles your code every time something has changed.

-## A bookstore

-We want to create a simple bookstore application.
-We will start by building a catalog of books and then later add a storefront that can take orders from users that can then be processed in a backoffice application by the store owner.

 ### Create a database and a db user for the tutorial

 Before we dive into our models we need to create a database:

-    mysql> DROP DATABASE IF EXISTS qor_bookstore;
     mysql> CREATE DATABASE qor_bookstore DEFAULT CHARACTER SET utf8mb4;

-    mysql> CREATE USER 'qor'@'localhost' IDENTIFIED BY 'qor';
-    mysql> CREATE USER 'qor'@'%' IDENTIFIED BY 'qor';
+    Query OK, 1 row affected (0.16 sec)

+    mysql> CREATE USER 'qor'@'localhost' IDENTIFIED BY 'qor'; -- some versions don't like this use the next line instead mysql> CREATE USER 'qor'@'%' IDENTIFIED BY 'qor';         -- some versions don't like this use the previous line instead Query OK, 0 rows affected (0.00 sec)

     mysql> GRANT ALL ON qor_bookstore.* TO 'qor'@'localhost';
+    Query OK, 0 rows affected (0.00 sec)

     mysql> FLUSH PRIVILEGES;
+    Query OK, 0 rows affected (0.00 sec)

 You should now be able to connect to your database from the console like this:

     $ mysql -uqor -p --database qor_bookstore

-    INSERT INTO users (name) VALUES ("admin");
+## Get Started

+We want to create a simple bookstore application.
+We will start by building a catalog of books and then later add a storefront.
+We will then add a staging environment so that editors can preview their changes and then publish them to a live system.

+Later we will add L10n/I18n support and look at roles for the editorial process.

+Continuous TODO: Add the next planned steps for the tutorial here.

 ### Create the basic models